 The National Navigation Award Scheme (NNAS) is a personal performance scheme for all ages to learn navigation skills and gain confidence to get out and enjoy the countryside.
 The NNAS Navigator Awards give lovers of the outdoors, whatever your sport, age or fitness, the freedom to explore the paths, trails, hills and mountains of Britain and abroad.
-Progressing through the Bronze and Silver Awards will take you from being an absolute map and compass novice right through to be an expert navigator.
+Progressing through the Bronze, Silver and Gold Awards will take you from being an absolute map and compass novice right through to be an expert navigator.
 You can view the full syllabus in the FAQs below.
 Our experienced instructors will share their knowledge with you and answer any questions you have about exploring the hills and mountains of the UK.

 Each day begins with a short ‘classroom’ session over breakfast at The Penny Pot Cafe in Edale in the heart of the Peak District.
 This is a great opportunity to pick up the new skills you’ll need for when you head out to continue the learning in the local hills.
 The end of the day finishes with cake back at the cafe whilst the group recaps the day.

 Public courses take place throughout the year or if there’s three or more of you in your party you can pick your own date.
 Book online using the live availability checker or contact us to find out more.